Overview

 Causes of coronary artery disease

-A buildup of fatty plaques in the arteries (atherosclerosis) is the most common cause of coronary artery disease.
-Risk factors include a poor diet, lack of exercise, obesity and smoking.
-Healthy lifestyle choices can help lower the risk of atherosclerosis.
+A buildup of fatty substances in the arteries, called atherosclerosis, is the most common cause of coronary artery disease.
+Risk factors include an unhealthy diet, lack of exercise, obesity, and smoking.
+Healthy-lifestyle choices can help lower the risk of atherosclerosis.

 Common causes of arrhythmias or conditions that can lead to them include:

-• Heart problem present at birth (congenital heart defects)
+• Heart conditions present at birth, called congenital heart defects.

 Causes of congenital heart defects

-The cause of cardiomyopathy depends on the type:
+The cause of cardiomyopathy depends on the type.
+There are three types:

 • Hypertrophic cardiomyopathy.
-This type is usually passed down through families (inherited).
+This type is usually passed down through families.

 • Restrictive cardiomyopathy.
-This is the least common type of cardiomyopathy.
-It can occur for no known reason.
-Sometimes it's caused by a buildup of protein called amyloid in the heart (cardiac amyloidosis) or connective tissue disorders.
+This type of cardiomyopathy can happen for no known reason.
+Sometimes a buildup of protein called amyloid causes it.
+Other causes include connective tissue disorders.

 Causes of heart valve disease